tjdragon/AnythingAI/README.md

 - [Pipe Cat](https://docs.pipecat.ai/): Pipecat is a framework for building voice-enabled, real-time, multimodal AI applications
 - [Awesome MCP Servers](https://github.com/punkpeye/awesome-mcp-servers): open protocol that enables AI models to securely interact with local and remote resources through standardized server implementations.
 - [Browser Use](https://github.com/browser-use/browser-use): Enable AI to control your browser
+- [OpenAI Codex](https://openai.com/index/introducing-codex/): A cloud-based software engineering agent that can work on many tasks in parallel
+- [Gemini Code](https://codeassist.google/products/business?hl=fr): AI-assisted development for your business

 ### Agent Hosting and serving
 Agent hosting and serving refers to the infrastructure and processes involved in deploying and managing AI agents, making them accessible to users or applications.